tripathiarpan20/self-improvement-4all/README.md

 - [ ] Enhancing defence against prompt injection attacks for added safety.

 # License:
-All usage of this work is permitted
+All usage of this work is permitted except the ones mentioned below.

 # Forbidden usage:
 - [ ] Usage of this work or derivatives of this work with closed-source OpenAI/Google/Anthropic models to create services that erroneously ensures data-privacy/data-ownership to users.